EvSecDev/SCMP/README.md

 UniversalGroups is a set of directories that will only apply to a subset of hosts.
 The functionality is identical to the UniversalConfs directory, but will only apply to hosts that are apart of the group.
-You can specify the directory name and the hosts that should use the directory in the main YAML config.
+You can specify the directory name and the hosts that should use the directory in the SSH config.

 ### File transfers